GregKedrovsky/Hacking/03_Scanning/nmap_common.md

 nmap --script filename|category|directory|expression,...[target]
 ```

-- Syntax to perform a scan with most of the default scripts, use the ''-sC'' flag or alternatively use ''--script=default'' as shown here:
+- Syntax to perform a scan with most of the default scripts, use the `-sC` flag or alternatively use `--script=default` as shown here:
 ```
 nmap -sC [target IP or domain name]
 # or